lextudio/sharpsnmp_docs/library/tutorials/introduction.rst

 Next Steps
 ----------

-#SNMP Library supports many advanced features, such as SNMP v3 operations and
+C# SNMP Library supports many advanced features, such as SNMP v3 operations and manager/agent development.
-manager/agent development.
 And if you need enterprise MIB support, you can use
 #SNMP Pro.